What to Do in Philly That’s Free (or Almost Free)

 Did you know Philadelphia was once home to the writer of The Raven?
 Visitors to the Edgar Allan Poe historical site can learn more about the man behind the writing.
 Free self-guided tours are available, as are tours led by a park ranger from Friday through Sunday.

-Between Front and 2nd Streets and Arch and Race Streets
+Between Front and Second Streets and Arch and Race Streets, Philadelphia

 This is the oldest continuously occupied residential street in the country.
 (Take that, NYC!)
 Guided tours are $5 per person, with family rates available, and children under 6 get in free!
 Elfreth’s Alley is open in the afternoons, from Friday to Sunday.

-Between 5th and 6th Streets and Market and Chestnut Streets
+Between Fifth and Sixth Streets and Market and Chestnut Streets, Philadelphia

 The Liberty Bell Center, the President’s House: Freedom and Slavery in the Making of a New Nation, and Independence Hall, the site of the signing of the Declaration of Independence and U.S. Constitution, are all part of the INHP.
 Independence Hall tickets can be reserved in advance for a $1.50 fee per ticket, or picked up the day of the tour for free.
 All other attractions are free and no tickets are required.